sporeprotocol/spore-docs/docs/recipes/create-spore-within-cluster.md

 :::

 Cluster is like an on-chain folder that groups spores together.
-In this recipe, you will learn how to assign a cluster when creating a spore given that the cluster can be unlocked by you.
+In this recipe, you will learn how to create a spore within a cluster given that it can be unlocked by you.

 Your target cluster can be either a public cluster or a private cluster, depending on the its lock script.